-A database is optimized to maximize the speed and efficiency with which data is updated (added, modified, or deleted) and enable faster analysis and data access.
+A database is optimized to update (add, modify, or delete) data with maximum speed and efficiency.
 Response times from databases need to be extremely quick for efficient transaction processing.
-The most important aspect of a database is that the write operation is recorded in the system.
-A business that sells products online wouldn’t be in business very long if its database didn’t make a record of every purchase.
+The most important aspect of a database is that it records the write operation in the system; a company won’t be in business very long if its database didn’t make a record of every purchase!

 Data warehouses are used for analytical purposes and business reporting.
 Data warehouses typically store historical data by integrating copies of transaction data from disparate sources.
 Data warehouses can also use real-time data feeds for reports that use the most current, integrated information.

-Data warehouses support a limited number of concurrent users compared to operational systems.
-The data warehouse is separated from front-end applications and it relies on complex queries, thus necessitating a limit on how many people can use the system simultaneously.
+In contrast, data warehouses support a limited number of concurrent users.
+A data warehouse is separated from front-end applications, and using it involves writing and executing complex queries.
+These queries are computationally expensive, and so only a small number of people can use the system simultaneously.

 Database Use Cases

-Database use cases are related to the day-to-day transactional requirements in an organization.
+Databases process the day-to-day transactions in an organization.
 Some examples of database applications include: